 A dental implant is a small, titanium root device that’s surgically inserted into your jawbone, where your teeth’s roots once rested.
 The titanium is biocompatible, and as your jawbone heals, it fuses to the implant, securing it in place as though it were a natural, healthy tooth root.
-Once the jawbone is healed, an appropriate dental prosthesis (i.e., dental crown, bridge, or denture) can be affixed to the implant(s) for unmatched stability.
+Once the jawbone is healed, an appropriate dental prosthesis (i.e., implant crown, bridge, or denture) can be affixed to the implant(s) for unmatched stability.
 The beauty of dental implants is that they can replace any number of lost teeth, from one to all of them.
-If you already wear a dental bridge or denture, you may still be able to upgrade your current prosthetic with the addition of dental implants.
+If you already wear a dental bridge or denture, you may still be able to upgrade your current prosthetic with the addition of safe dental implants.

 The Science of Dental Implants & Jawbone Preservation

 The most immediately noticeable benefit of dental implants is the improved security and comfort provided by embedded roots.
 For the long-term integrity of your smile, implants also help restore the stimulation that was lost along with your natural teeth roots and preserve your jawbone’s integrity.
 For dental implants to succeed, however, you must have sufficient jawbone density to fuse to the implant and support it for life.
 Depending on how long it’s been since you’ve lost your teeth what caused your tooth loss (like severe gum disease), you may require a bone graft to reinforce your jawbone’s structure before dental implants can be placed.

 Aside from providing expert implant and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.